Skip to main content

 Overview

-The automate operator is accessed through your TABStack client instance:
+The automate method is accessed through the agent client on your Tabstack instance:

 apiKey: process.env.TABSTACK_API_KEY!